TodePond/TodePondDotCom/wikiblogarden/tadi-web/death/clean-start/readme.md

 The article outlines some of the web's biggest issues.
 It spells out how we're losing control of the browsers that we use.
 And how it's increasingly monopolised by a just few megacorps.

-This is clearly a political issue - a governance, regulation issue. `But it might have a technological solution.` (Right?)
+This is clearly a political issue - a governance, regulation issue. `But it might have a technological solution.`

 Introducing...